Who are games for, anyway? What kinds of people deserve to be depicted in them?

 While exaggerated bodies may affect the way we see gender, the very option of allowing the player to choose how they wish to present those genders, even if they are stereotypical, can be revolutionary in its own way.

 In single-player games, diverse character creators can come from unexpected places.
-Jules Pigott, another gamer, tells Inverse how the first trans masculine character she ever made was in Saints’ Row 3, a gangland action-adventure game.
-Players are able to customize characters to have stereotypically male and female body types, but can also mix and match male and female voices.
+Jules Pigott, another gamer, tells Inverse how the first trans masculine character she ever made was in Saints Row: The Third, a gangland action-adventure game.
+Players are able to customize characters to have stereotypically male and female body types but can also mix and match male and female voices.
 The more diverse the character creator was, the more likely she was to create a masculine character, Jules tells Inverse.

 While Abby may provide representation for the gender non-conforming, the fact that Lev, despite not being a playable character, is played by a trans actor, provides even more representation for the trans community in an industry that doesn’t have the best history with queer issues.